Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Result

 \section{Experimental Result}

-In this section, we present the evaluation results of the selected LLMs and agent frameworks to answer our four research questions.
+In this section, we present the evaluation results to answer our four research questions.

+Before diving into the detailed RQs, it is important to contextualize the scale and statistical reliability of our findings.
+Under the realistic single-trajectory setting (Section~\ref{experiment_A}), each of the seven evaluated LLMs independently generated the 94 repositories across two frameworks.
+Because our benchmark leverages LLM-directed fuzzing to synthesize exactly 50 end-to-end test cases per command pattern, a single generated repository yields hundreds of independent test instances.
+Consequently, the macro-averaged scores presented in the subsequent sections are derived from a massive distribution of tens of thousands of test executions per model.

+To validate that the performance differences between models observed on this vast dataset are reliable and not just random chance, we employed McNemar's test on the pass/fail outcomes, alongside Bootstrap resampling (10,000 iterations) to estimate the 95\% Confidence Intervals (CI).
+Our baseline analyses confirm that the ranking of the top-tier models is statistically significant ($p < 0.05$).
+This proves that the differences in their aggregated scores reflect true variations in their coding capabilities, rather than sampling noise from the single generation runs, thereby establishing a rigorous foundation for the following research questions.

-\subsection{RQ1: Overall Performance and Framework Impact}
+\subsection{RQ1: Overall performance and framework impact}

-To answer RQ1, we evaluate seven state-of-the-art LLMs across two distinct agent frameworks, revealing a clear performance hierarchy (Table~\ref{tab:main_results}).
-Kimi-k2.5 emerges as the absolute frontrunner, achieving the highest average Semantic Match (SM) score of 42.74\%, followed closely by MiniMax-M2.5, which excels particularly within the Mini-SWE-Agent framework.
-A competitive middle tier consists of GPT-5.4, Qwen-3.5-plus, and GLM-5, all hovering around 29\% to 30\% SM.
-Conversely, Claude-Sonnet-4.6 exhibits abnormally poor performance (10.48\% SM), primarily bottlenecked at the initial Build stage.
-Furthermore, the choice of framework significantly impacts success rates; Mini-SWE-Agent outperforms OpenHands across almost all models (31.94\% vs. 25.75\% average SM), suggesting its workspace management and interaction design provide a more conducive environment for the complex reasoning required in CLI tool development.
+To answer RQ1, we evaluate seven state-of-the-art LLMs across two distinct agent frameworks.
+As detailed in Table~\ref{tab:main_results}, the results reveal a clear performance hierarchy.
+Kimi-k2.5 emerges as the frontrunner, achieving the highest average Semantic Match (SM) score of 43.78\%, followed by MiniMax-M2.5 (34.59\% SM).
+A middle tier consists of GPT-5.4, Qwen-3.5-plus, and GLM-5, performing around 29\% to 31\% SM.
+Regarding framework impact, we observe a consistent trend: models generally achieve higher scores using Mini-SWE-Agent compared to OpenHands.
+This suggests that the action space and interface design of the agent framework substantially affect task completion in 0-to-1 generation scenarios.

+Conversely, Claude-Sonnet-4.6 exhibits notably lower performance (averaging 10.61\% SM), primarily bottlenecked at the initial Build stage.
+We note that our benchmark strictly provides no post-submission test feedback.
+In this setting, we observe a distinct behavioral pattern in Claude-Sonnet-4.6: it frequently concludes the generation trajectory immediately after writing the initial code.
+For instance, across multiple Go projects, the agent submits the repository without invoking standard compilation checks like \texttt{go build} or \texttt{go mod init}.
+Consequently, these repositories fail the initial build checks in our evaluation.
+In contrast, log analysis reveals that models like Kimi-k2.5 typically engage in more extensive in-container Bash validations before issuing the termination signal.
+This suggests that the performance gap at the Build stage is partially driven by differences in the models' tendency to autonomously verify their code prior to submission.